xyc0209/MBST/README.md

 4. create a namespace named `kube-test` with `kubectl create namespace kube-test.

 #### Microservice system for detecting
+Adapt the microservice system to the BSF using the MBSTAdapter The main workflow of the MBSTAdapter is as follows:
 1. Add dependencies in pom.xml

    ```java